Our focus has shifted from Social Media to VISUAL Social Media. We are drawn to “visual content” online in more ways than ever before.

 What Does This Shift Mean For Your Business or Brand?

 In short, it means that businesses or brands online need to take note of the stats.
 In 2012 alone we have seen You Tube pass 4 Billion Daily Video Views and Pinterest become the 4th largest driver of traffic worldwide.
+UPDATE: In fact, Pinterest, has just recently become the 2nd largest driver of traffic worldwide.
+You can read more about the latest stats here and here.

 With Pinterest becoming one of the fastest growing networks, Instagram has matched this with massive growth and high rates of engagement.
 Instagram was recently reported by Dane Atkinson (CEO of SumAll.com as having as much as 10 times greater engagement than other platforms like Facebook and Twitter.
 Not bad for a little photo sharing site.
 Is it any wonder that Facebook snapped it up for $1 Billion?

 We have reached a point where we are, literally, saying 1,000 words with just one Picture, Image, Photo or Video.
 The team responsible for popular Online Photo Editor PicMonkey.com reported to us that they are averaging 4.3 million images edited daily – an impressive result after just 8 months online.
 But not surprising, given the visual shift that is happening around us.
+And the DIY design tool Canva is allowing more business owners to see the benefits of creating their own images.

 For business, this means a massive opportunity for businesses who can leverage the power of visual marketing.
 If we can learn how to use images, photos, video, and other visual media in our online marketing, then we have a greater chance of reaching more people with our message.
 This then provides the opportunity for more exposure as visuals drive traffic to our websites products and services.